Free shipping on US orders over $99

 Labels can be helpful for access to services, community, and understanding, but they should never be the gatekeeper to support.
 Speech therapy meets children where they are, offers them a communication pathway that fits, and equips families with tools that build connection, confidence, and growth.

-Because at the end of the day, communication is about connection, not labels or categories.
+Because communication is about connection, not labels or categories.

 Ready to find a trained therapist near you?
 Use the TalkTools Therapist Locator to connect with a specialist in your area.
 And if you’re exploring how therapy can work in different settings, check out our post on what teletherapy is and how it works for families.